 - Thomas Millar at YesMeansYes: Humiliation was the Point of the Exercise

-Finally, a satire from The Onion, from two years ago: College Basketball Star Heroically Overcomes Tragic Rape He CommittedLisa Wade is a professor of sociology at Occidental College.
+Finally, a satire from The Onion, from two years ago: College Basketball Star Heroically Overcomes Tragic Rape He CommittedLisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.